RiickyRiick/order-summary/README.md

 ### What I learned

 My learning process was very organzied and concise.
-I completed this project all by myself without the need of any resources, only the prior knowledge that I've gained so far from all these projects.
+I completed this project all by myself without the need of any resources, only with the prior knowledge that I've gained so far from all these projects.
 Especially, from the 'QR Component' project.

-The only thing that did gave me a bit of a hard time was the image sizing.
-I was adding a width and the max-width which didn't give it fluidity.
+The only thing that did gave me a bit of a hard time was the image sizing and mistakenly adding width: 100vh instead of height: 100vh within the body selector.

+Adding a width instead of height didn't give it fluidity.
 In other words, there was no responsiveness happening when sizing down the viewport.
-Once I added the width: 100%, eveything was all fixed.

-## Useful resources
+As for the image, adding a width: 450px was also limiting the responsiveness from the image.
+Changing it to widh: 100% within it's container made it coorectly size down.

 ## Author

 --Website: (https://www.rarroyoharo.com)<a href="https://www.rarroyoharo.com" target="_blank">rarroyoharo.com</a>
 --Frontend Mentor - [@RiickyRiick]<a href="https://www.frontendmentor.io/profile/RiickyRiick" target="_blank">@RiickyRiick</a>

-## Acknowledgments